Divorced and Destroyed: How the System Fails Women

 Very challenging, mentally exhausting.
 Emotionally exhausting.

 You're an angel considering you've been doing that for 25 years.
-I know.

 So he's like, okay, this asshole is jobless

-and he's free will because he's healthy.
+at his free will because he's healthy.
 Yep.

-totally capable of getting a job.
-Oh, absolutely, 100%.
+Totally capable of getting a job.

+Absolutely, 100%.
 But you're like, you got to pay for his shit.

 I have to stay employed.
 How outrageous is that, guys?

-Like, how rage is that?
-Because I stayed employed.
-That's insane.
+Like, how outrageous is that?

 I deserve this.
 I deserve that.

-And then a lot of people said, Oh, she's the rich one, and he's not.
+And then a lot of people said, oh, she's the rich one and he's not.
 But it made me feel the same way.

-Why the fuck, pardon my French, because I got so mad.
+Why the fuck?
+Pardon my French, because I got so mad.

 This grown-ass middle-aged man cannot go get a fucking job.
-Right.

-Go support yourself.
-They should be embarrassed.
+Go support yourself, and they should be embarrassed.
 Absolutely.

 Asking for women to pay their bills.

 I don't even understand that.
 Like, let's say he gets a new girlfriend.

 What does he tell a new girlfriend?
 Like, oh, yeah, my wife is supporting me.
+Oh, yeah.

 or his family.
 His family's dime.

-And you see, like, on his Instagram and shit.
+And then now that I have and you see, like on his Instagram and shit.
 No, I don't follow him.

-You don't follow him?
-No. So, how do you know he goes on vacation and stuff?
+So, how do you know he goes on vacation and stuff?
 My children.
+They tell you everything.

 They spill the tea.

 They spill the tea on him.

 But obviously, he doesn't care.
 He doesn't care.

 He doesn't care.

-He doesn't care.
-Oh my God.
+He doesn't.

-You know, I mean, to him, it's like he doesn't care as long as he still has some type of control, which he does, because I'm still controlled by the judicial system of having to keep going back to that courthouse.
+You know, I mean, to him, it's like he doesn't care as long as he still has some type of of control, which he does, because I'm still controlled by the judicial system of having to keep going back to that courthouse.

 And you have no idea.
 So when are you going back?
 In December.